Abdominal Aortic Aneurysm

 The surgical options for the treatment of large AAA are:

-- Open surgery- In this procedure, an incision is made into the stomach & replaces the enlarged abdominal aorta with a graft made up of a synthetic material.
+In open surgery, an incision is made into the stomach & replaces the enlarged abdominal aorta with a graft made up of a synthetic material.

 Treatment of small or medium AAA